Story last updated: 16 August 2021

 |*turbo runtime TBC **total for two batteries (included)|

-Miele’s Triflex range is the nearest rival, in terms of both price and design.
+Miele’s Triflex range is the nearest rival, in terms of both price and design (though the new lower price of the Lupe gives it a bit more edge).
 The Triflex models are modular, so you can use them either in ‘stick’ mode or more like an upright vacuum.

 Dyson’s V11 Absolute model goes down a different route, offering a slick digital control screen with battery countdown and auto suction control.